 Anne Spencer was a poet, civil rights activist, teacher, librarian, wife, mother and gardener who lived in Lynchburg during the Harlem Renaissance cultural movement.
 As the first Virginian and first African American to have her poetry included in the highly influential the second poet to ever be included in the Norton Anthology of American Poetry, Anne Spencer was known for her poems with heavy biblical and mythological themes.
 During her life in Lynchburg, her home played host to Langston Hughes, Countee Cullen, Georgia Douglas Johnson, Zora Neale Hurston, Booker T. Washington, and Dr. Martin Luther King, Jr., to name just a few.

-Black History Walking Tour at Old City Cemetery
+African American gravesites at Old City Cemetery

 The Old City Cemetery Museums & Arboretum is the oldest municipal cemetery still in use in Virginia today.
 With a sprawling 27-acres of gardens, history park and gravestones, Old City Cemetery is a must-visit for any history lover.
 The Cemetery was the primary burial site for those of African decent in Lynchburg from 1806 to 1865, with over 75 percent of the men and women buried there being African American.
 At that time, it was the only burial ground available to the Black community.
 There is no entrance fee to visit the cemetery, which is open year-round.
 Be sure to visit the outdoor exhibit chronicling an African American burial, which borrowed from African traditions.
+African American burial sites & notable graves are mapped out in a brochure available at the Old City Cemetery welcome center.

 LYH Historic Marker Tour